How to create intranet applications using pre-existing templates, or from scratch.

 Choosing an Application Template

 When creating your intranet application, once you have determined the above requirements, you can choose whether to build an application from scratch using the Blank App Builder template, or copy an existing template and change the content in it.
-We have a variety of templates that come pre-built into the software that make it much easier to get started.
+We have a variety of templates that come pre-built into the software which makes it much easier to get started.

 Below is an example of what the Intranet Application Builder screen looks like: